zenhack/haskell-capnp/README.md

   evolution rules][2], it is not safe to change a field from type List(T) (where T is any non-struct type) to a list of a struct type.

 The API is considered unstable.
-It will likely see changes both for the sake of polish, consistency, etc. and to accommodate more features as we add them (RPC in particular will probably require changing some interfaces).
+It will likely see changes, for the sake of polish, consistency, etc. as well as to improve performance and accommodate more features as we add them (RPC in particular will probably require changing some interfaces).

 # License